yan4ik/udacity_driving/project4/README.md

 ###Perspective Transform

 The code is located in cell 9.
+The basic idea is to choose "source" points on the original image, and their future "destination" coordinates in the transformed image.
 Again, nothing very impressive on my side - `cv2.getPerspectiveTransform` and `cv2.warpPerspective` are my friends here.
 A little nontrivial was to carefully adjust the coordinates of source and destination points.
 But after some trial and error I managed to get it right.

 Here's one example of my perspective transform: